muktihari/fit/cmd/fitactivity/README.md

 A program to handle FIT files based on provided command:

-1. **combine**: combine multiple activities into one continous activity.
+1. **combine**: combine multiple activities into one continuous activity.
 1. **conceal**: conceal first or last x meters GPS positions for privacy.
 1. **reduce**: reduce the size of record messages, available methods:
    - Based on GPS points using RDP [Ramer-Douglas-Peucker]